-- Rural and urban transport networks are designed to user needs and maintained to nationally acceptable standards. - 2.
+- 1. Rural and urban transport networks are designed to user needs and maintained to nationally acceptable standards. - 2.
 Road safety initiatives build community awareness of road safety and assist in the reduction of harm on our roads - 3.
-The transport system connects our communities, with limited disruption from unexpected outages/emergency events
+The transport system connects our communities, with limited disruption from unexpected outages/emergency events - 4.
+Transport infrastructure enables continued urban, commercial and industrial growth - 5.
+Infrastructure to support active and public transport is provided and maintained to nationally acceptable standards.

-- 4. Transport infrastructure enables continued urban, commercial and industrial growth - Infrastructure to support active and public transport is provided and maintained to nationally acceptable standards. - Land Transport assets are managed on budget and for longevity, utilising innovation and circular models of product use.
+6. Land Transport assets are managed on budget and for longevity, utilising innovation and balancing maintenance and renewals activity for best long-run value.